-- Whereas: Mental Health Awareness Month has been observed since 1949 to raise awareness of mental health conditions and the importance of mental health as an essential part of overall health and wellbeing; and - Whereas: One in five adults experiences a mental health issue in any given year and one in 17 adults lives with chronic mental illness such as major depression, bipolar disorder or schizophrenia; and - Whereas: People with severe mental illnesses are more than 10 times more likely to be victims of violent crime than the general population; and - Whereas: Long delays sometimes decades often occur between when symptoms first appear and when individuals get help, making early identification and treatment critical in the successful management of mental health conditions; and - Whereas: Through public education, further awareness and reduction of stigma associated with mental illness, the lives of individuals and families impacted by mental health conditions can be greatly improved; and - Local providers, including Crisis Connections, NAMI Eastside, Youth Eastside Whereas: Services, and others have been responding to the needs of people with mental health conditions in Bellevue by working to transform the quality of life for people vulnerable to mental illness through a broad spectrum of care; and - The Bellevue City Council approved new investments in 2023 for behavioral Whereas: health resources and a Community Crisis Assistance Team that assists community members in crisis, diverting them from jails or hospitals, and providing appropriate follow-up mental health care and case management afterward.
+Whereas: Mental Health Awareness Month has been observed since 1949 to raise awareness of mental health conditions and the importance of mental health as an essential part of overall health; and Whereas: One in five adults experiences a mental health issue in any given year and one in 17 adults lives with chronic mental illness such as major depression, bipolar disorder or schizophrenia; and Whereas: People with severe mental illnesses are more than 10 times more likely to be victims of violent crime than the general population; and Whereas: Long delays - sometimes decades - often occur between the period when symptoms first appear and when individuals get help, making early identification and treatment critical in the successful management of mental health conditions; and Whereas: Through public education, further awareness and reduction of stigma associated with mental illness, the lives of individuals and families impacted by mental health conditions can be greatly improved; and Whereas: Local service providers respond to the needs of people with mental health conditions in Bellevue by working to transform the quality of life for people vulnerable to mental illness through a broad spectrum of care; and Whereas: There is a significant disparity between different racial and ethnic groups in their ability to access linguistically and culturally appropriate mental health services, meaning more services are needed to address this inequitable access; and Whereas: The Bellevue City Council approved investments for behavioral health resources and a Community Crisis Assistance Team that helps community members in crisis, diverting them from jails or hospitals and providing appropriate follow-up mental health care and case management afterward.

-Now, therefore, I, Lynne Robinson, Mayor of the City of Bellevue, Washington, and on behalf of its City Council, do hereby proclaim May 2023 as:
+Now, therefore, I, Lynne Robinson, Mayor of the City of Bellevue, Washington, and on behalf of its City Council, do hereby proclaim May 2024 as:

 Mental Health Awareness Month

 in Bellevue and encourage all members of the community along with businesses, schools and community organizations to make a pledge to increase awareness and understanding of mental illness, support mental health care, eliminate stigmas and recognize the need for appropriate and accessible services for all.

 Lynne Robinson, Mayor City of Bellevue